Quick Links — Southern France

 Yes, Gordes itself gets photographed to death — but it earns every frame.
 The real reward is the string of villages nearby that most day-trippers skip entirely: Roussillon with its ochre cliffs and rust-red soil, Bonnieux perched above cherry orchards, and Lacoste where the Marquis de Sade's ruined château still broods above the valley.

 Spend the night in one of these villages instead of treating them as photo stops.
 The crowds clear after 5pm and the light goes extraordinary.
-The Luberon Regional Nature Park has excellent hiking between villages — the GR9 and GR97 trails will take you through landscapes that look like a Cézanne painting.
+The Luberon Regional Nature Park has excellent hiking between villages, and the whole area rewards a slower tempo than the Riviera ever does.

 "Park the car, walk into the square, and realize there's nobody else from your country there."